Simplescraper

 If your Puppeteer script reaches a form or a gate on a site you are authorized to automate and stalls on a Cloudflare Turnstile widget or a reCAPTCHA v2 checkbox, the page is waiting for a token your headless browser cannot produce on its own.
 The widget loads, the request to submit never completes, and the script either times out or loops on the same screen.
 Solving the puzzle in the browser is the hard path; the token the page actually wants can be obtained out of band.

-The solution is to read the challenge's sitekey off the page, hand the sitekey and the page URL to a solver service over its HTTP API, poll until the service returns a token, then write that token into the page's hidden response field and continue the flow.
-It comes to about 80 lines of Node.js with Puppeteer and the native fetch, calling a solver API directly so there is no SDK to pin; the canonical reference client for the same endpoints is 2captcha-python.
+The solution is to read the challenge's sitekey off the page (the public widget id sitting in its data-sitekey attribute) and hand the work to a solver service instead of solving the puzzle in the browser.
+We'll build a small script that launches Puppeteer and loads the gated page, reads the sitekey from whichever widget is present, sends it and the page URL to a solver service so the service returns a signed token, then writes that token into the page's hidden response field and submits the form.
+It comes to about 80 lines of Node.js with Puppeteer and the native fetch, calling the solver's HTTP API directly so there is no SDK to pin.

 The complete script